TheStaticTurtle/x32tally/README.md

 ![Working diagram](res/diagram.drawio.png)

 ### OSC Module
-The ocs module connects to the M32 and request some informations:
+The ocs module connects to the M32 and request some information:
  - Every 5 seconds:
    - Sends `/xremote` command to subscribe to inputs
  - Every 60sec